remkohat/dynamic-security.txt/README.md

 https://domain.tld/.well-known/security.txt

-For now just for Apache.
+For Apache and Nginx.

 ***Features:***
 - All available fields according to [RFC9116](https://www.rfc-editor.org/rfc/rfc9116) can be configured
   - except for **Canonical** which is generated automatically based on visited URL
   - and **Expires** which is generated automatically based on time of visit + 1 year
 - Only configured fields will be shown
-- Output is signed if a valid key is supplied
+- Output will be signed if a valid key is supplied
-- When a website has a local security.txt the script will not be run, so your customers can create their own security.txt
+- If a website has a local security.txt file present then the script will not run, so your customers can create their own security.txt file

 ## _Requirements_